CS50Stanford/GithubWorkshop/README.md

 To follow along this tutorial, you need to have **(1) a Github account** and **(2) Install Git on your computer/machine**.
 If you choose not to install Git on your machine, refer to the slides on how to use Git without the command line!

 #### 1. Getting a Github Account
 Navigating to www.github.com will lead you to the Github home page where you can sign up for an account.
 When signing up, choose the **free** personal plan option, which will let you create unlimited public repositories.
-Later in this guide, we walk you through how to activate your snazzy **student package**.
+After completing this guide, you should also look into getting your free **student package**, which comes with a lot of good deals including private repos!

 #### 2. Installing Git
 For this step, it is easiest if you just refer to Github's default setup article: https://help.github.com/articles/set-up-git/